Dear Shareholders Swastika Investmart Limited

 18. Particulars of contracts or arrangements with related parties

-All Related Party Transactions entered during the year 2024-25 were in Ordinary Course of the Business and at Arms Length basis.
+All Related Party Transactions entered during the year 2025-26 were in Ordinary Course of the Business and at Arms Length basis and disclosed in the Financial Statements.
 The Company has not entered into any Material Related Party Transactions during the financial year.
-Further the disclosure of Related Party Transactions as required under Section 134(3)(h) of the Companies Act, 2013 read with Rule 8(2) Companies (Accounts) Rules, 2014, in Form AOC-2 is set out as Annexure-B and form part of this report.
+Accordingly, the disclosure of RPTs as required under the provisions of Section 134(3)(h) of the Act in Form AOC-2 is not applicable.

 (A) Conservation of Energy: